Congrats on the big wedding! Now on to where to go for the honeymoon?

 There are so many beautiful hotels throughout the city to choose from.

-For something truly memorable on your honeymoon, maybe try to find a hotel that offers a room with a balcony overlooking the Eiffel Tower.
-It is a view you won’t have anywhere else in the world and you can enjoy your mornings as newlyweds sitting out on the balcony sipping your lattes.
+For something truly memorable on your honeymoon, maybe try to find a hotel that offers a room with a balcony overlooking the Eiffel Tower (a lot of hotels options here).
+It is a breathtaking view you won’t have anywhere else in the world and you can enjoy your mornings as newlyweds sitting out on the balcony sipping your lattes.

 Talk about a perfect way to spend your honeymoon in Paris!